thomasjkim13/Tom-s-Tic-Tac-Toe/README.md

 - As a user I want to see a message, ‘<username> lost the game’, when I lose
 - As a user I want to see a message, ‘DRAW’, when tie
 - As a user I want to be able to restart game (new game)
+- As a user I want to be able to sign out at the end of the game
 - As a user I want this game playable on both PC and mobile devices

 ### Wireframe